-Self-Assigned IP Address on MacBook
+Self-Assigned IP Address on Mac

-In a typical case, the MacBook, Mac Mini or iMac appears to be connected to the Network (WiFi or Ethernet), but it fails to load webpages and comes up with “Self-Assigned IP” error.
+In a typical case of this nature, the MacBook appears to be connected to the Network (WiFi or Ethernet), but it fails to load webpages and comes up with “Self-Assigned IP” error.

 1. Power Cycle Modem/Router

-Before going ahead with other methods, disconnect the Modem/Router from its power supply source > wait for 60 seconds and reconnect the Modem/Router back to its power supply.
+Before going ahead with other methods, simply disconnect the Modem/Router from its power supply source > wait for 60 seconds and reconnect the Modem/Router back to its power supply.

 2. Renew DHCP Lease